Written by: Olivera Tolimir

 Whatever method you choose, the crucial thing for Easter in Serbia is to color your first egg red.
 That egg is called čuvarkuća, which means guardian of the house.
 It’s the most significant Easter egg, and it stays in the house until the next-year Easter.
 It’s believed it protects the home and the family from sickness and other harm.
 A guardian egg from the previous year is sometimes put into a dish with water and some herbs.

 Every family member is supposed to wash their face using that water to be healthy and happy.
 Sometimes, parents gently rub their children’s faces with čuvarkuća, so the little ones are healthy and sweet all year.
 In some villages, čuvarkuća is buried in the ground, so that the fields are fruitful.
 In modern times, sometimes it’s just carefully taken out of the house to make a place for the new home protector.
 The rest of the colorful eggs are put in baskets or bowls at the center of the table.
-A basket full of eggs is a crucial part of Easter in Serbia!
+A basket full of eggs is a crucial part of Serbian Easter!

 “Tucanje jajima” (Eggs hitting)